Diagnostic Accuracy of Rapid Antigen Test for COVID-19 Infection: A Retrospective Analysis

-The following data were collected which included age, sex, address, date of OPD, the onset of symptoms, presence of symptoms like fever, cough, cold, breathlessness, diarrhea, RAT results and RT-PCR results.
+The following data were collected which included age, sex, address, date of OPD, the onset of symptoms, presence of symptoms like fever, cough, cold, breathlessness, diarrhoea, RAT results and RT-PCR results.

 Analysis was done using Microsoft Excel and Statistical Package for the Social Sciences (SPSS) version 17.0.
 The information obtained from the results of the test was summarised in the form of a 2×2 contingency table.

 Total 264 cases were analysed for diagnostic accuracy.
 Amongst them 161 (60.9%) were male and 103 (39.1%) were female.
 The mean age of the patient was 41.6 years and 36.8 years for males and females respectively.
 The median duration for the onset of symptoms and visit to health facility was two days (IQR:1-3).
 The data in (Table/Fig 2) showing distribution according to the results of RAT and RT-PCR.

 The RAT had higher overall specificity than sensitivity compared to RT-PCR (Table/Fig 3).
 The sensitivity, specificity and PPV of RAT increased in symptomatic cases than overall cases (Table/Fig 3).

 Out of 190 Rapid Antigen COVID-19 negative results, symptomatic cases were higher which on further confirmation through RT-PCR test found 40 (21.05%) positive results (Table/Fig 4).